-Congress grills Facebook, Twitter over foreign bids to tilt politics
+U.S. Congress grills Facebook, Twitter over foreign bids to tilt politics

 Many senators expressed anger at Google, which was represented in the hearing room by an empty chair next to Sandberg.
 Republican Senator Marco Rubio said the company might have skipped the hearing because it was “arrogant.”

 Google did release written “testimony” from Walker ahead of the hearing, even though he was not expected to appear.
-Walker said in his statement that the company was taking the issue of foreign interference in politics very seriously.
+Walker said Google takes foreign interference in politics very seriously.

 A committee spokesperson said Walker’s “commentary” was not testimony, adding, “We wish his enthusiasm for participating in the company’s public hearing extended to his company’s senior leadership, and that they were willing to answer the committee’s questions.”

-Additional reporting by Diane Bartz; Editing by Chris Sanders, Lisa Shumaker and Susan Thomas
+Additional reporting by Diane Bartz in Washington and Shreyashi Sanyal in Bangalore; Editing by Chris Sanders, Lisa Shumaker and Susan Thomas